alexanderswerdlow/f1tenth/Notes.md

     - [Razor IMU](https://github.com/KristofRobot/razor_imu_9dof)
     - [RPLidar A2](https://github.com/Slamtec/rplidar_ros)
     - [ZED Camera](https://github.com/willdzeng/zed_cpu_ros) (Only outputs raw video streams, depth sensing requires Nvidia CUDA and a different driver)
+    - [Teensy](https://github.com/mlab-upenn/f1tenthpublic/tree/master/code/Teensy%20Firmware) To change message files for the teensy, you need to add a msg file in `f1tenth/msg`, update `add_message_files` in CMakeLists, then follow the instructions in the f1tenth teensy readme.
+You must cmake, and rebuild the rosserial libraries folder.
+- Launch files
+    - An sh file is used when running code on the robot so that the imu, lidar, and teensy can startup before recording data or running navigation